Babylon 5: Reboot

+Direct-to-video animated film

+Straczynski revealed in May 2023 that he had been working in secret with Warner Bros.
+Animation to produce Babylon 5: The Road Home, a full-length animated film.
+Most of the main surviving cast members voice their characters in the film, including Boxleitner, Christian, Jurasik, Mumy, Scoggins and Tallman.
+Other voice actors, replacing roles of those that had died, including Paul Guyet as Zathras and Jeffery Sinclair, Anthony Hansen as Michael Garibaldi, Mara Junot as Reporter and Computer Voice, Phil LaMarr as Dr. Stephen Franklin, Piotr Michael as David Sheridan, Andrew Morgado as G'Kar, and Rebecca Riedy as Delenn.
+The film premiered at Comic-Con in July 2023, and was made available on streaming services and physical media on August 15, 2023.

 Home media

 In July 1995, Warner Home Video began distributing Babylon 5 VHS video tapes under its Beyond Vision label in the UK.
 Beginning with the original telefilm, The Gathering, these were PAL tapes, showing video in the same 4:3 aspect ratio as the initial television broadcasts.
 By the release of Season 2, tapes included closed captioning of dialogue and Dolby Surround sound.
 Columbia House began distributing NTSC tapes, via mail order in 1997, followed by repackaged collector's editions and three-tape boxed sets in 1999, by which time the original pilot telefilm had been replaced by the re-edited TNT special edition.
 Additional movie and complete season boxed-sets were also released by Warner Bros. until 2000.

 Image Entertainment released Babylon 5 laserdiscs between December 1998 and September 1999.
 Produced on double-sided 12-inch Pioneer discs, each contained two episodes displayed in the 4:3 broadcast aspect-ratio, with Dolby Surround audio and closed captioning for the dialogue.
 Starting with two TNT telefilms, In the Beginning and the re-edited special edition of The Gathering, Seasons 1 and 5 were released simultaneously over a six-month period.
 Seasons 2 and 4 followed, but with the decision to halt production due to a drop in sales, precipitated by rumors of a pending DVD release, only the first twelve episodes of Season 2 and the first six episodes of Season 4 were ultimately released.